vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 - Ben Wilcock
 ---

 In this guide, you'll learn how to get a Python application into production in seconds using the open-source [Cloud Foundry][cloud-foundry] platform.
 You don't __*have*__ to use production to follow this tutorial, but that's where your users meet your code and where you get recognition for all your hard work.
-So, as [Josh Long](/team/josh-long) says, "production is the best place on the internet" --- let's go there!
+As [Josh Long](/team/josh-long) says, "production is the best place on the internet."
+Getting there quickly and regularly is a huge win for you and your team.
+So, let's go!

 ### What Is Cloud Foundry?